New mums: your body in the first week after birth

-Becoming parents is a big change for you and your partner.
+If you have a partner, becoming parents is a big change for the two of you.
 Some couples find a deeper connection, but others need time to adjust to being parents.

 Your feelings about sex and intimacy can depend on many things – your birth experience, pain, tiredness, the demands of caring for your baby and how you feel about your body after pregnancy and birth.

 It can really help to share experiences and ideas.
-You could try connecting with other new mums in our mums forum
+You could try connecting with other new mums by going to a mothers group